OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 GET /api/v1/ready
 ```

-Health reports whether the web application is running.
-Readiness returns `200`
+Health reports whether the Gunicorn web application is running.
+Readiness
-only after both the weather snapshot and Inkplate output image exist.
+returns `200` only when the snapshot and output signatures match the completion
+marker written at the end of a successful producer cycle.
+During an update or
+after an incomplete first cycle it returns `503`.

 Snapshots and rendered outputs use stable paths and are atomically replaced, so
 the data directory does not accumulate historical versions.
 On startup, the